Should I Insulate the Wall Between the Garage and House When Updating Exterior Wall Insulation with Foam?

 Even though you aren’t running the car in the garage with the door down, there is probably still times when there are some sort of emissions in your garage.

-After insulating this wall with foam you will have peace of mind that any sort of emissions or allergens that could previously pass through your fiberglass will now be blocked from entering your home.
+After insulating this wall with foam you will have peace of mind that any sort of emissions or allergens that could previously pass through the fiberglass of the unfinished wall will now be blocked from entering your home.

 No More Moisture Concerns